Faucet Repair & Replacement

 A hot shower is the best part of most people’s morning routine, but when the integrity of your bathtub faucet is compromised it can lead to a loss of water pressure and potentially cause leaks elsewhere in your home.
 There are several major types of bathroom and bathtub faucets including the cartridge, ball, disk, and compression.
 One or all of these different types of faucets are probably being used in your home.
 Before trying to fix a leak on your own, it can be beneficial to consult a plumber who is well versed in the different styles of faucets and can advise you on what the best course of action would be.

-Outdoor Faucets
+Sink Faucets

 Outdoor faucets are really only used during the spring and summer months when there is an increased need for water in the garden, on the lawn, and even in the flower beds.
 What this means is that for a portion of the year outdoor faucets will sit completely neglected and be susceptible to leaks.
 When cold weather is present it can cause what little water is left in the faucet to freeze and expand.
 Most outdoor faucets are designed for cold weather and can withstand the fluctuation, but sometimes an old faucet will develop a leak or in some cases even burst.
 In the spring of every year, it’s always a good idea to let a reputable plumber do an inspection of your outdoor faucets.
-Click here to learn more about getting your outdoor faucet repaired or replaced.

-Faucet Repair and Replacement Questions
+Common Faucet Repair and Replacement FAQS

 There are several different types of bathroom faucets to fit your particular sink best.
 There are wall-mounted bathroom faucets, widespread faucets, vessel faucets, 4-inch center-set faucets, and single-hole faucets.